top of page

 I am a consultant, researcher, educator, investigator, public speaker, and podcaster that is passionately exploring the complex areas of data ethics, AI, surveillance, and privacy.

-In my spare time, you can find me on the What's That Noise?! podcast, which is co-hosted by my dear friend, Al Coombs.
+In my spare time, I co-host What's That Noise?! podcast with my friend Al Coombs.
 You can find our episodes on Apple Music, Spotify, or you can sample my latest episodes by visiting my podcast page.

 bottom of page